-The loan may require a cosigner if you have a limited credit history (which most students do).
-Your cosigner should be an adult you know and trust, such as a close friend or family member.
+If you are applying for a private student loan with a cosigner, your cosigner should be an adult you know and trust, such as a close friend or family member.
 By agreeing to cosign your private loan, this person will become equally responsible for paying back the debt.
-That means if you miss payments or go into default it will their credit, too.
+That means if you miss payments or go into default it will affect their credit, too.

 Federal student loans are made by the U.S. government.
 A federal loan, such as federal direct loan, will have a lower interest rate than a private loan.
 Federal loans also typically offer more favorable terms, flexible repayment plans and loan forgiveness options.

 When a borrower exhausts their college savings and they reach their federal student loan limits, they may turn to private student loans to help cover the remaining costs.